Simple Siding – 6 patterns, horizontal and vertical

 Install Instructions

-1. Click the file listed on the Files tab to download the file to your computer.
+1. Click the download button, or the filename, to download the file to your computer.

 2. Extract the zip, rar, or 7z file.
 Now you will have either a .package or a .sims3pack file.